'He Fell from the Heavens'

 Wearing a blue shirt and black pants, he perches on the railing overlooking the dance floor.
 He nods his head, soaking in the affection.
 Whatever anguish is left from 2014 has disappeared.

-Then, in the shadows, behind Neymar, fans recognize another player.
-Within moments a chant starts, slowly weaving its way across the venue:
+Then, in the shadows behind Neymar, fans recognize another player.
+Within moments, a chant starts slowly weaving its way across the venue:

-Glory, Glory, Hallelujah It’s Gabriel Jesus!
+Glory, Glory, Hallelujah.
+It's Gabriel Jesus!

 Neymar is all but ignored.
 The chant keeps building.
 Louder and louder.

-Glory, Glory, Hallelujah It’s Gabriel Jesus!
+Glory, Glory, Hallelujah.
+It's Gabriel Jesus!

 Jesus looks out meekly from under his black baseball cap, acknowledging the adoration, and smiles.